Math 340 Section 202

 Course Outline: grading scheme etc.

-Practice for Quiz 1, for Thursday Jan 12 starting at 10:30am at the end of class.
+Practice for Quiz 1, for Friday Jan 12 starting at 12:30pm to the end of class.

-Assignment 1, due Thursday Jan 26 at the beginning of class.
+Assignment 1, due Friday Jan 26 at beginning of class.
+Solutions,

-Practice for Quiz 3, for Thursday Feb 2 starting at 10:30am at the end of class.
-I will be available 4-5 for office hours on Wednesday in MATH ANNEX 1118.
+Practice for Quiz 3, for Friday February 2 starting at 12:30pm to the end of class.

-Assignment 2, due Thursday Feb 9 at the beginning of class.
+Assignment 2, due Friday February 9 at beginning of class.
+Solutions,

-Assignment 3, due Thursday March 8 at the beginning of class.
+Assignment 3, due Friday March 2 at beginning of class.
+Solutions,

 Supplementary Course Notes.